O’Lone, Robert James (Bob)

 In some records his surname is spelt O’Loan.

-Robert James O’Lone was born on 9 August 1884 in Belfast and he was a son of Quartermaster-Sergeant John O’Lone who was stationed at Victoria Barracks in Belfast.
+Robert James O’Lone was born on 9 August 1884 at 258 Old Lodge Road, Belfast, and he was a son of Quartermaster-Sergeant John O’Lone who was stationed at Victoria Barracks in Belfast.

 John O’Lone was a native of Belfast and he and his wife, Mary O’Lone (nee Spence), lived in Bog Road, Pottinger before they moved to Castleview Road, Knock.